 A Living Community

 Earlham's Women's, Gender, Sexuality Studies students and faculty offer and attend lectures, readings and cultural events that address national and international women's and social justice concerns.
 We collaborate with local/regional activist organizations, visiting authors, academics and activists on campus, in nearby cities, and at regional and national conferences about academic and activist issues.
-Recent campus visitors include Patricia Hill Collins, Angela Davis, bell hooks, The Sex Workers' Art Show, and Bitch and Animal.
+Recent campus visitors include Patricia Hill Collins, Angela Davis, Chandra Mohanty, Kimberly Crenshaw, Susan Bordo, MUSE (women’s choir), Tim Wise, Leslie Fineburg and Chimananda Adichi.

 Women's, Gender, Sexuality Studies students participate in virtually all of the College's and Great Lakes Colleges Association's (GLCA) off-campus programs.
-Of particular interest are The Philadelphia Center - a GLCA-affiliated program, the New York Arts Program, the Antioch Women's Studies in Europe program and the Earlham-sponsored Borders and East Africa/Tanzania programs.
-On off-campus programs, students have the opportunity to broaden their understanding of women's lives in the world.
+Recently, the Program offered a May Term in Ghana, studying gender and development.
+Of particular interest to those wanting an off-campus internship are The Philadelphia Center — a GLCA-affiliated program — and the New York Arts Program.
+Other Popular WGSS student destinations are the Earlham-sponsored Border Studies, East Africa/Tanzania and Jordan programs.

 Small groups of students join with faculty members to do groundbreaking collaborative research exploring a shared interest.
-Past projects have addressed the work of women in the Civil Rights Movement, the reception and use of Adrienne Rich's work, and the nature of women's friendships.
+These projects fulfill either the Internship or Intensive Research course requirements.
+The Program’s Ghana May Term was researched and planned by such a group.
+Past groups have addressed the work of women in the Civil Rights Movement, the reception and use of Adrienne Rich's work, and the nature of women's friendships.